cissagatto/CDMLC-ASOC/README.md

 # CDMLC
 Repository for the paper "Community Detection for Multi-Label Classification" published in the journal "Applied Soft Computing"

-Please, for now, check this [repository](https://github.com/cissagatto/Bracis2023)
+Previous work in wich this on is based and extended [repository](https://github.com/cissagatto/Bracis2023)

 ## SOURCE CODE